lottie-em/foundersandcoderswork/README.md

-# foundersandcoderswork
+# Founders and Coders work
-Projects worked on while on the Founders and Coders intensive development course
+Projects I've worked on while on the Founders and Coders course (http://foundersandcoders.org/)